Seamlessly Unifying Attributes and Items: Conversational Recommendation for Cold-Start Users: Preliminary

 \section{Preliminary}

 This paper studies conversational recommendation for cold-start users.
-We choose the multi-round conversational recommendation (MCR) scenario~\cite{lei20estimation} as the problem setting because it is more reflective of real-world scenario.
+We choose the multi-round conversational recommendation (MCR) scenario~\cite{lei20estimation} as the problem setting because it is more reflective of real-world scenario~\cite{lei20estimation}.
+It is worth to mention that the MCR is a type form-based~\cite{abs-2004-00646} setting, which means users interact with the application by choosing from pre-defined options instead of dynamically generated natural languages.
 In this section, we first introduce the problem setting, and then sketch Thompson Sampling since our method is inspired from it.
 For the ease of understanding, the complex mathematics are skipped.
 We refer the reader to~\cite{graepel2010web, agrawal2013thompson} for more details.
 We give an intuitive illustration about how Thompson Sampling works in Section~\ref{supp} (Supplementary).